 Zoho People offers the most generous free plan—up to 5 employees pay nothing.

 Paid plans start at $25 per user monthly.
-This small business hr software covers employee records, leave tracking, performance management, recruiting tools, and workflow automation.
+This HRM software for small businesses covers employee records, leave tracking, performance management, recruiting tools, and workflow automation.

 Best for: Tiny teams on tight budgets or businesses using Zoho’s ecosystem.